tj-wells/coti-docker-method/README.md

 - Thanks to [GeordieR](https://twitter.com/Geordie_R), whose scripts helped me in developing this installation method using Docker.
 - Credits to the Coti community for the vital support and guidance given to testnet and mainnet node operators.

-# 🐳 Which Docker image is used?
+# 🐳 Which Docker image does this use?

-As there currently is no official Docker image, this repository uses a community-built Docker image.
-I have opened a [pull request](https://github.com/coti-io/coti-node/pull/54) to the Coti team to include a github action that would build official Docker images of the Coti node.
+This repository uses a community-built Docker image since there is currently no official image.

-To ensure that the images are produced in a transparent way, the images are built publicly using Github Actions in <a href="https://github.com/tomjwells/coti-node-images" target="_blank">this repository</a>.
+To ensure that the images are produced in a transparent way, the images are built publicly using Github Actions in [this repository](https://github.com/tomjwells/coti-node-images).
 The images are stored on <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a>.

 # Stay Coti